Mind Your Beliefs

 Motivated Reasoning

-If someone plans to go to a concert on Tuesday and develops a runny nose on Monday, they might tell themselves it’s just allergies or the weather — anything but the start of a cold or the flu.
+• If someone plans to go to a concert on Tuesday and develops a runny nose on Monday, they might tell themselves it’s just allergies or the weather — anything but the start of a cold or the flu.
 They don’t want to face the possibility that they might be getting sick and have to cancel, so they look for alternative explanations.

-Another example could be let's say a person supports a political candidate and that candidate is caught lying.
+• Let's say a person supports a political candidate and that candidate is caught lying.
 The person might say "it’s just media exaggeration" instead of trying to find out if this was true.
 Since they do not want to change their opinion about their favourite candidate, they try to look for alternate explanations.